Rent safe and private dog parks hosted by locals

 How friendly are Australian Cattle Dogs with children?

 According to our data, Australian Cattle Dogs are very friendly and social with children.
+These pups are ideal companions for the entire family.
+They're a good fit for first-time or novice dog owners.

 How well do Australian Cattle Dogs get along with other pets?